 Finally, other applications of dynamic verification were proposed.
 A self-tuned clock and voltage scheme was proposed in which dynamic verification is used to reclaim frequency and voltage margins.
 A highly available checker design was also proposed.
 The design provides more graceful degradation in system performance in the event of a total core processor failure.
-Applications to improve the quality and complexity of future designs were also suggested.

 We feel that dynamic verification holds significant promise as a means to address the cost and quality of verification for future microprocessors, while at the same time creating opportunities for faster, cooler, and simpler designs.
-The next step in this work is to better quantify the benefits and costs of dynamic verification, refine our initial design to further decrease core processor performance impacts, and further develop applications of the fault tolerant processor core.
+The next step in this work is to better quantify the benefits and costs of dynamic verification, and to further develop and refine other applications of the fault tolerant processor core.